 About the School of Music

-Bangor University’s School of Music is one of the 5 best music departments in the UK.
-Founded in 1921, the School has a long tradition of academic excellence.
+Bangor University’s School of Music and Media has a long tradition of academic excellence in music, dating back almost a hundred years.
 Staff teach from their own research interests as musicologists, composers and performers.
 The most recent Research Excellence Framework graded 81% of our research as world-leading or internationally excellent.

 Our musicological expertise covers over 1,000 years of music history, from plainchant to punk rock.
 We have particular specialisms in early music, the long nineteenth century, minimalism, Welsh music, and feminist musicology.